 M.F.A. in Visual Art Degree Requirements

-Concentrations in Ceramics, Drawing and Painting, Expanded Media, Fibers, Metalsmithing and Jewelry, Printmaking, and Sculpture
+Concentrations in Ceramics, Drawing and Painting, Expanded Media, Metalsmithing and Jewelry, Printmaking, Sculpture and Textiles & Fibers

 The graduate program consists of 60 semester hours of graduate credit, including thesis exhibition, in courses approved by the graduate director and the graduate thesis committee.
+At least 50% of the coursework required for the degree must be taken at the 700 level or above.
 A student may concentrate in one or more specializations.
 When the student has completed 2 semesters, the faculty selection and review committee reviews the student’s work.
 The graduate director gives the student a written assessment of progress, signed by the committee.
 At the end of the third semester, the same committee conducts a thesis review that determines whether the student is prepared to begin thesis work, needs additional coursework, or is to be dropped from the program.

 Upon approval by the review committee, the candidate begins work toward the thesis.
 Students not receiving approval may continue to work toward the next review unless denied by the committee.
 A student who is approved for thesis work may enroll in Thesis in Art.
+Students are required to enroll and complete 10 hours of Thesis in Art before being approved for graduation.
 Before thesis enrollment, the student selects a graduate thesis committee consisting of 3 members of the graduate art faculty.
 The committee advises the student, conducts regularly scheduled reviews of the work, and determines whether the requirements for the thesis have been completed.
 The graduate director must approve the membership of the graduate thesis committee.

 The thesis folio includes a statement written by the candidate concerning the work and a visual record of the exhibition.
 The department reserves the option of selecting and retaining one example of each graduate student’s work.
 Upon enrolling, the student automatically accepts these requirements and conditions.